 HOPE Conferences, Talks, Lab Members’ Presentations

-HOPE lab members are expected to attend and be engaged for HOPE lab members' talks and presentations, including at conferences, departmental requirements, across campus, and in the community when possible*.
+HOPE lab members are expected to attend and be engaged for HOPE lab members’ talks and presentations, including at conferences, virtual locations, departmental requirements, across campus, and in the community when possible.

-- Conferences: HOPE lab members should attend HOPE plenary talks, paper presentations, symposia, and poster presentations at conferences they are participating in
+- Conferences: HOPE lab members should attend HOPE invited/plenary talks, paper presentations, symposia, and poster presentations at conferences they are participating in

 - Departmental Requirements: HOPE lab members should attend HOPE students’ thesis and dissertation defenses, departmental colloquia, etc.

-- If you are unable to attend (e.g., sickness, out of town, conflict with class or clinical schedule, etc.), let JG and the presenter(s) know ahead of time
+- If you are unable to attend (e.g., sickness, out of town, conflict with class, clinical, or work schedule, parenting responsibilities, etc.), let JG and the presenter(s) know ahead of time

 My Advice for Students

 - Be organized and efficient:The better you are at managing your time, the more cool stuff you get to do!

 - Have internal deadlines in advance of external deadlines: When you plan to have tasks, drafts, presentation practice, etc. done in advance, it provides you with wiggle room when life happens (e.g., family tragedy, sickness, etc.)–thus allowing you to still be ahead of the game (or at least on the game) and not behind

 - If you don’t know something, think and then ask, if needed

 - If you are scared that you’re bad at something, seek it out: E.g., If you’re scared of public speaking, don’t spend 5 years avoiding public speaking.
 Take the opportunity to practice, grow, and learn